wexample/python-filestate/.wex/doc/_summary.md

 Each directory contains a _summary.md file.
 Start with these files to quickly find relevant information.

-- 📁 contributing: Documentation contribution guidelines
-- 📄 todo.md: Current project status and ongoing tasks
+- 📁 project-info: Project structure and organization details